 In fact, the automobiles I've seen with ignition coil failure had more than 150,000 miles on them.
 With that said, it would be nice if the original coil lasted as long as the engine.

 In addition, some of these V-6 engines received poor quality timing chains from the factory.
-But will have to save that story for another day.
+However, we'll save that story for another day.

 For those that don't like to read a long-winded page about how coils work, common symptoms and affected vehicles let me share my solution to the problem with you first.